dotkom/super-duper-fiesta/README.md

 - The backend is an ExpressJS web server which exposes WebSockets in addition to a simple API.
 WebSockets is the primary source of communication in this project.
 - The backend expects MongoDB to be running.
 - All code is to be linted according to the specification listed in `.eslintrc`.
+- Run `server/init.js` to bootstrap up a simple database.

 ## Communication between backend and frontend